October 16

 Trust Lives Below the Surface

-I had the privilege of being the keynote speaker at three Buffalo Wild Wings conferences across the United States.
-It was an incredible experience—and one moment during an on-stage interview has stayed with me.
+I had the privilege of being the keynote speaker at three Buffalo Wild Wings conferences across the United States, and it became one of the most profound examples of emotional leadership and true leadership presence I’ve ever witnessed.

 I asked a General Manager on stage, “What’s a moment in your life that you’re proud of how you showed up?”
-She paused.
-Her eyes filled with tears.
-And in that quiet moment, I did what I hope every leader would do: I stayed with her.
+She paused, her eyes filled with tears, and in that quiet moment I witnessed authentic leadership, the kind that shows up human, raw, and real: I stayed with her.
 I held space.
 I let her know she was safe.
-Then, in front of hundreds of her peers, she shared it—the moment she lost her son.
+Then, in front of hundreds of her peers, she shared it, the moment she lost her son.

-Even in the most heartbreaking chapter of her life, she showed up.
+Even in the most heartbreaking chapter of her life, she showed up, leading with trust instead of fear, showing her team what courage looks like.
 Not because it was easy.
 Not because she had it all figured out.
 But because she chose to keep moving, to lead through pain, to be present for her family and herself.

 Every time I ask this question, I’m reminded: we are all walking around with a lifetime of invisible triumphs and invisible heartbreaks.
 She didn’t just share a story—she gave the entire room permission to show up human.
 Raw.
 Real.

-That’s leadership.
+That’s high trust leadership.
 Not performance.
-Not polish.
+Not Polish.
 But the courage to be whole in front of others.

 The world doesn’t need perfect leaders.
 It needs more connected ones.